Trust Our Licensed Inspector to Protect Your Home

 New Home Phase Inspections

-These are a set of inspections intended to provide an over view of the property in various stages of construction.
-This typically starts with a foundation inspection.
-Then a Framing inspection or Rough-in inspection are performed.
-Finally a Turn Key inspection is performed just prior to the completion of the house.
+These are a set of inspections intended to provide an overview of the property in various stages of construction.
+It typically starts with a foundation inspection.
+Then a Framing inspection or Rough-in inspection is performed.
+Finally, a turnkey inspection is performed just before the completion of the house.

-Provides the buyer peace of mind and some insight as to the condition of the home and what, if any, corrections or repairs may be needed.
-We want to insure that your home is in favorable operating condition before you move in, and you have some idea of what may be required in the future.
+Provides the buyer peace of mind and some insight into the condition of the home and what, if any, corrections or repairs may be needed.
+We want to ensure that your home is in a favorable operating condition before you move in and you have some idea of what may be required in the future.

-As your new home nears the final stages of construction, an inspection may bring attention to areas that should be corrected prior to moving in.
-It is easier and more time efficient to address these issues while areas of the home are un-furnished and accessible and you have the attention of the contractor.
+As your new home nears the final stages of construction, an inspection may bring attention to the areas that should be corrected before moving in.
+It is easier and more time-efficient to address these issues while areas of the home are un-furnished and accessible, and you have the contractor's attention.

-Insurance companies often require a Four-Point Inspection prior to insuring older properties.
-This inspection is a review of the Roof, Plumbing, Electrical and HVAC systems.
-This is not an in-depth complete home inspection but for insurance purposes and your information only.
+Insurance companies often require a Four-Point Inspection before insuring older properties.
+This inspection reviews the roof, plumbing, electrical, and HVAC systems.
+This is not an in-depth complete home inspection for insurance purposes and your information only.

 Mortgage lenders can be better informed about property issues by a professional home inspection.
-Thousands or more dollars may be lost by roof and plumbing leaks, unsecured entry points and other issues that may be avoided.
+Thousands or more dollars may be lost by roof and plumbing leaks, unsecured entry points, and other problems that may be avoided.
 It also allows for better budgeting when addressing repair issues.